laidudum/web-automation-boilerplate/README.md

 # web-automation-boilerplate
 if you need boilerplate project to your web-automation, here it is

-## how to setup & running this project
+## :books: how to setup & running this project

 - clone this project using to your local machine